timothytmzhou/rewriting-program-spaces/README.md

 Claim 3 (Section 6.2): In general, even with semantic constrained decoding the first token tried is accepted most of the time (Figure 6).
 See the steps labeled Figure 6 in "Reproducing Tables and Figures".

 # Installation
+## Requirements
+- Docker must be installed.
+- You can evaluate parts of this artifact on CPU-only systems without a GPU (see **Evaluation**).
+However, Apple Silicon (M1/M2/M3) is not supported because the Docker image is built for x86_64 architecture using NVIDIA CUDA base images.

-First, download the docker image from Zenodo and ensure docker is installed.
+First, download the docker image from Zenodo.
 To start the container, run:
 ```bash
 docker run -it --rm --gpus all chopchop:latest